-According to the NITB, "E-Office, an app developed by NITB, is helping the government departments to go paperless.
+E-Office is described as "helping the government departments to go paperless.
 It is aimed at improving internal efficiencies in an organization through electronic administration."
 This description suggests that E-Office is only delivered to government organizations.
 After some research, we learned that this piece of software is intended for government entities only and is not publicly available, which enforces our belief that the incident could be a supply-chain attack.